Control of dynamical phase transitions and non-ergodic relaxation via spinor phases

 {\it Discussion \& Outlook---} Our results establish experimental control over internal spinor phases as a powerful tool for probing and characterizing quantum non-equilibrium dynamics in spinor BECs.
-We develop a method to infer spin-dependent interactions and the relative spinor phase $\theta$ from a single experimental time trace.
+We develop a method to infer spin-dependent interactions and the relative spinor phase $\theta$ from the observed spin dynamics.
 This method allows experimental access to new order parameters that sharply identify DPTs in spinor gases over a wide range of conditions.
 This includes cases where interaction coefficients and the phase diagram are \textit{a priori} unknown or difficult to resolve, such as the driven lattice case~\cite{Austin3,Qingze2025}, and we anticipate extensions to more exotic nonequilibrium protocols such as moving lattices~\cite{FutureWork}.
-Additionally, we experimentally demonstrate that control of the initial spinor phase can be used to induce non-ergodic relaxation dynamics, where states in the (nominally) thermal region of the energy spectrum display non-thermal values at long holding times, with memory of the initial state.
+Additionally, we experimentally demonstrate that control of the initial spinor phase can be used to induce non-ergodic relaxation dynamics, where states of similar energy in the (nominally) thermal region of the energy spectrum display non-thermal values at long holding times, with a strong dependence on the initial state.
 Our results mature and advance quantum simulation capabilities in spinor BECs via leveraging full phase control.
 In turn, this is anticipated to assist quantum computation and sensing protocols, such as for critically enhanced quantum sensing in the proximity of DPTs \cite{Guan2021,Zhou2023}, or state-preparation for quantum metrology and entanglement generation with QMBS states \cite{Dooley2023,bluvstein2022}.